 In many instances of platform though, the platform is enabling productive activity.
-In the case of GrabCad, the objective is to share design drawings in order to reduce the time of development of new products.
+In the case of GrabCad, the objective is to share design drawings in order to reduce the development time of new products.
 In open source platforms a similar productive activity is taking place.

 In these cases too the platform has a network effect but is not bound by a two-sided market.
 It is bound instead by a moral framework.
 The only way to achieve the moral objectives of the community is to recruit ore members and evangelize it use.